 What is the CCPA?

-At a high level, the CCPA is a comprehensive data privacy law that covers any data related to California residents, including both individual consumers and households.
+At a high level, the CCPA is a comprehensive data privacy law that covers any data and personal information related to California residents, including both individual consumers and households.

-Similar to Europe’s General Data Protection Regulation (GDPR), the CCPA is largely about protecting consumer’s right to have control over their personal information.
+Similar to Europe’s General Data Protection Regulation (GDPR), the CCPA is largely about protecting consumer’s right to have control over their personal information and other sensitive data.

 You can get a detailed overview of how the CCPA works and how to achieve CCPA compliance here.